ya-appleinfra/macadminconference-2024/README.md

 ## Triggers

-Some of the healing steps cant be detected automatically on the Mac itself and you should trigger them manually.
+Some of the healing steps can't be detected automatically on the Mac itself and you should trigger them manually.
 There are two ways to do this — specify them in the `TRIGGER_STEPS` variable in `script.py` or put the JSON file in the path specified in `TRIGGER_FILE` variable.
 File has a higher priority so if it will be found it will override the `TRIGGER_STEPS` variable.
 File should look like this:

 ```json
 {